polycfd/apecss/README.md

 - Acoustic interactions of multiple bubbles under different assumptions (incompressible, quasi-acoustic).
 - Interbubble interactions through their acoustic emissions
 - Prediction of the formation and attenuation of shock fronts emitted by the bubble.
-- Viscoelastic media (Kelvin-Voigt, Zener, Oldroyd-B).
+- Non-Newtonian (power-law) and viscoelastic (Kelvin-Voigt, Zener, Oldroyd-B) media.
 - Lipid monolayer coating of the bubble as used for ultrasound contrast agents.
 - APECSS has, aside from the C standard library, no external dependencies.